 Community Reinvestment Act and Fair Lending Laws.
 All insured depository institutions have a responsibility under the CRA and related regulations to help meet the credit needs of their communities, including low- and moderate-income borrowers.
 The OCC is required to assess the federal savings association's record of compliance with the CRA.
-A savings association's failure to comply with the provisions of the CRA could, at a minimum, result in denial of certain corporate applications such as branches or mergers, or in restrictions on its activities.
+A savings association's failure to comply with the provisions of the CRA could, at a minimum, result in denial of certain corporate applications such as branch or merger applications, or in restrictions on its activities.
 In addition, the Equal Credit Opportunity Act (the "ECOA") and the Fair Housing Act prohibit lenders from discriminating on the basis of race, creed or other prohibited factors in their lending practices.
 The failure to comply with the ECOA and the Fair Housing Act could result in enforcement actions by the OCC, as well as other federal regulatory agencies and the U.S. Department of Justice.
 The CRA requires all institutions insured by the FDIC to publicly disclose their rating.
 North Shore Trust and Savings received an "Outstanding" CRA rating in its most recent federal examination.

 On October 24, 2023, the OCC, the FDIC and the Federal Reserve Board jointly issued a final rule to revise the CRA's implementing regulations.
-While the final rule formally takes effect on April 1, 2024, the majority of its provisions have a compliance date of January 1, 2026.
+While the final rule formally took effect on April 1, 2024, the majority of its provisions have a compliance date of January 1, 2026.
 The final rule implements a revised regulatory framework that, like the current framework, is based on bank asset size and business model.
-Under the final rule, federal agencies will evaluate small banks (i.e., those with assets of less than \$600 million as of December 31 in either of the prior two calendar years), such as North Shore Trust and Savings, under either the current small bank test, referred to in the final rule as the Small Bank Lending Test or, at the Bank's option, the new "Retail Lending Test," however, banks of all sizes will maintain the option to elect to be evaluated under a strategic plan with the final rule updating the standards for obtaining approval for such plan.
+Under the final rule, federal agencies will evaluate small banks (i.e., those with assets of less than \$600.0 million as of December 31 in either of the prior two calendar years), such as North Shore Trust and Savings, under either the current small bank test, referred to in the final rule as the Small Bank Lending Test or, at the Bank's option, the new "Retail Lending Test," however, banks of all sizes will maintain the option to elect to be evaluated under a strategic plan with the final rule updating the standards for obtaining approval for such plan.
 The new Retail Lending Test evaluates a bank's record of helping to meet the credit needs of its community through the origination and purchase of home mortgage, multifamily, small business, small farm and, in certain cases, automobile loans.
 For small banks that opt to be evaluated under the Retail Lending Test, the agencies will evaluate the distribution of the bank's major product lines in its facility-based assessment areas and any outside retail lending area, if applicable.
 For each applicable performance test, the agencies will assign conclusions reflecting the bank's performance in its facility-based assessment areas, and in the case of the new Retail Lending Test, the agencies will assign one of five conclusions to the bank: "Outstanding;" "High Satisfactory;" "Low Satisfactory;" "Needs to Improve;" or "Substantial Noncompliance."
-For small banks evaluated under the current Small Bank Lending Test, the agencies will assign one of four conclusions: "Outstanding;" "Satisfactory;" or "Substantial Noncompliance."
-At this time, we are unable to determ
+At this time, we are unable to determine what impact, if any, the CRA reform may have on the operations of North Shore Trust and Savings.